 The clouds loom up ahead, and I know at some point they’re going to unleash.
 It’s not an omen or premonition or even a problem, it’s just how it is.
 Storms are coming.

 I don’t know what the drive ahead holds for me, so the knots remain.
 But I accept there’s nothing I can do, except keep going.
-One way or another, I’ll have to find my way through these storms.
+One way or another, I’ll have to find my way through it.